 Client: Obayashi Corporation

-JRA has repositioned Bracken House in the City of London for Obayashi Corporation.
-Originally designed by Albert Richardson in the early 1950s as the headquarters of the Financial Times, the ‘H’ shaped building underwent a dramatic reconstruction in 1988 by Michael Hopkins and Partners.
+JRA has retrofitted Bracken House in the City of London for Obayashi Corporation.
+Originally designed by Albert Richardson in the early 1950’s as the headquarters and print works for the Financial Times, the building underwent a dramatic reconstruction in 1988 by Michael Hopkins and Partners.

-After a quarter of a century of use, JRA sensitively refurbished the Grade II* listed building.
-It now offers 18,600m2 of office space, an enlarged entrance hall, new internal courtyards, and a roof garden with landscaping and a running track.
-The office areas have been brought up to contemporary standards, featuring energy efficient air conditioning systems and state-of-the-art LED lighting, and increased daylight has also been introduced via the atrium roof, where Glasscrete has been partially replaced with clear glazing.
+After a quarter of a century of use, JRA has sensitively refurbished the Grade II* listed building.
+The building has been altered to provide an enlarged entrance hall, new internal courtyards which link the central office space with the 1950’s wings, and a landscaped roof garden with a running track.
+The offices have been completely modernised with a new energy efficient air conditioning system and state-of-the-art LED lighting.
+Additional daylight has also been introduced into the atrium by partially glazing the atrium roof.

-The team used Building Information Modelling (BIM) level two on the project to assist with design coordination and to manage clash detection.
+JRA worked closely with ARUP to plan the refurbishment and used Building Information Modelling level two for design coordination and manage clash detection.
 The finished model contains over 27,000 items charting every aspect of the construction, which will enable repairs and replacements to be carried out with ease in the future.